gregpalmr/alluxio-ray-fsspec-example/README.md

 EOF
 ```

 ### Step 5.
-Build a custom Alluxio Enterprise 3.x docker image
+Build a custom Alluxio docker image

-Alluxio Enterprise can run with multiple masters and with multiple workers.
+Alluxio AI Enterprise Edition can run with multiple masters and with multiple workers.
 In this non-production implementation, we will only have a single master node and a single worker node.

 #### a.
 Create the Dockerfile build spec file

 To build a new Docker image file, the Docker build utility requires a specification file named "Dockerfile".
-Create this file and include the steps needed to copy the Alluxio Enterprise installation files and configuration files into the Docker image.
+Create this file and include the steps needed to copy the Alluxio installation files and configuration files into the Docker image.
 For this deployment, create the Dockerfile with these commands:

 ```
 cat <<EOF > Dockerfile
 # FILE:  Dockerfile
 #
-# DESCR: Creates Alluxio Enterprise 3.x image
+# DESCR: Creates Alluxio AI Enterprise Edition image
 #
 # USAGE: docker build -t myalluxio/alluxio-enterprise:3.2.0-beta .
 2>&1 | tee  ./build-log.txt
 #    OR: docker build --no-cache -t myalluxio/alluxio-enterprise:3.2.0-beta .
 2>&1 | tee  ./build-log.txt